Holocaust education: Educating about antisemitism

-Educating about antisemitism focus on ensuring that learners are equipped with knowledge, skills and competencies that empower them to contribute to a culture of human rights and resist the stereotypes and misconceptions that lead to discrimination and violence against Jews.
-While most Holocaust education focus on the genocide committed against Jews by the Nazis, educating about antisemitism builds students' resilience to antisemitism and other forms of prejudice.
+Educating learners about antisemitism focuses on equipping them with knowledge, skills and competencies that empower them to contribute to a culture of human rights and resist the stereotypes and misconceptions that lead to discrimination and violence against Jews.
+While most Holocaust education focuses on the genocide which was committed against Jews by the Nazis, educating students about antisemitism enables them to oppose antisemitism and other forms of prejudice.

 Educating about genocide

 Genocide education deals with the phenomenon of genocide, while education about the Holocaust focuses above all on the causes and dynamics of the genocide of the Jewish people and responses to it.
 However, both fields are increasingly interconnected.
 To date, the Holocaust has been the most researched, documented and widely taught case of genocide.

-The Institute on the Holocaust & Genocide in Jerusalem established in 1979, believes that it may be the first holocaust education center to address the genocide of all peoples A growing number of holocaust education centers include genocide, intolerance, hatred, and human rights within their mission, programming, and curriculum.
+The Institute on the Holocaust & Genocide in Jerusalem established in 1979, believes that it may be the first holocaust education center to address the genocide of all peoples.
+A growing number of holocaust education centers include genocide, intolerance, hatred, and human rights within their mission, programming, and curriculum.